awsdocs/amazon-fsx-windows-user-guide/doc_source/file-access-auditing.md

 You can configure whether you want access auditing only on files and folders, only on file shares, or both\.
 You can also configure which types of accesses should be logged \(successful attempts only, failed attempts only, or both\)\.
 You can also turn off file access auditing at any time\.

+**Note**
+File access auditing records end\-user access data only from the time it was enabled\.
+That is, file access auditing doesn't generate audit event logs of end\-user file, folder, and file share access activity that occurred before file access auditing was enabled\.

 The maximum rate of access audit events supported is 5,000 events per second\.
 Access audit events are not generated for each file read and write operation, but generated once per file metadata operation, such as when a user creates, opens, or deletes a file\.

 ## Audit event log destinations<a name="faa-log-destinations"></a>